vyomasystems-lab/challenges-mihirrana620/README.md

  ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
 The test drives inputs to the Design Under Test (MUX 32 X 1) which takes in 32 2-bit inputs mentioned below and gives 2-bit output *out*.
 The *out* is determined by input signal *sel*.
-Below are example of few input ports who are assigned values.
-Total there are 32 input ports which are assigned 2 bit value and sel (select line) which is assigned 5 bit value.

 ```
     inp0  = 0